-The university course requirements for admission to optometry schools can be completed at Mary Hardin-Baylor.
-The pre-professional curriculum includes a minimum of 55-60 semester hours with specific prerequisite courses, and a baccalaureate degree is required prior to matriculation.
+The course requirements for admission to optometry schools can be completed at Mary Hardin-Baylor.
+The preprofessional curriculum includes a minimum of 55-60 semester hours with specific prerequisite courses, and a baccalaureate degree is required prior to matriculation at optometry school.
 Completion of the Optometry College Admission Test is also necessary for admission to a school of optometry.
-More information is available from Dr. Karen Grant, kgrant@umhb.edu, (254) 295-4147.
-Or, Dr. Ruth Ann Murphy, rmurphy@umhb.edu, (254) 295-4542.

-PRE-PHYSICIAN ASSISTANT
+PRE-PHYSICIAN ASSISTANT (PA)

-A Physician Assistant has been defined as "a skilled person qualified by academic and practical training to provide patient services under the supervision and direction of a licensed physician who is responsible for the performance of that individual."
-The pre-professional college curriculum includes a minimum of 60 semester credits with specific prerequisite courses.
-Some programs require a bachelor's degree for admission.
-More information is available from Dr. Karen Grant, kgrant@umhb.edu, (254) 295-4147.
-Or, Dr. Ruth Ann Murphy, rmurphy@umhb.edu, (254) 295-4542.
+A Physician Assistant (PA) has been defined as "a skilled person qualified by academic and practical training to provide patient services under the supervision and direction of a licensed physician who is responsible for the performance of that individual."
+The pre-professional curriculum includes a minimum of 60 semester credits with specific prerequisite courses.
+Some PA programs require a bachelor's degree for admission.
+In addition, some PA programs require the Graduate Record Examination (GRE) exam for admissions.